spadefriend/LifeGen-Weekskip-v0.1.0/README.md

 This currently runs on LifeGen version 0.7.0.
 Do not attempt to use the self-updater if you are given the option; this is highly likely to break the game.

 Credits & Special Thanks:
-- LifeGen & ClanGen development teams (base games)
+- LifeGen & ClanGen development teams (base games) (full LifeGen developer list found here: https://docs.google.com/document/d/1XCm5Eo-y5VA6W9quDMbF3VNyKL7S8_9Tl4c2buuiA8g/edit)
 - Spade/spadefriend (mod creator)
 - Jay/illadvisedart (coding help)